 The proposal complies.
 The proposed site is fronts Lake Sawyer Road SE and Roberts Drive, which have existing utility services such as water, sewer, and electric.
 These utility services could be extended onsite in association with subsequent development activities.
-The subject property fronts Lake Sawyer Road SE and Roberts Drive to provide vehicular connectivity, and also has an existing roundabout in the vicinity with a stub into the Palmer property that can provide additional vehicular connectivity.
+The subject property is located off the future Pipeline Road which will connect to Lake Sawyer Road SE and State Route 169.
 Any future development will need certificates of capacity.